-Woman accused of helping hide to body enters plea
+Woman accused of helping hide body enters plea

 ALTOONA, Pa.
-(AP) - A woman accused of helping to hide the body of another woman reported missing in Pennsylvania about 4 1/2 years ago has pleaded guilty to conspiracy to commit abuse of a corpse.
+(AP) - A woman accused of helping hide the body of another woman reported missing in Pennsylvania about 4 1/2 years ago has pleaded guilty to conspiracy to commit abuse of a corpse.

 Samantha Musselman, 31, was sentenced Monday to one to two years in prison, but her immediate release was authorized since she has been incarcerated in Blair County prison since her December 2018 arrest, The (Altoona) Mirror reported.